sjl/.plan/README.markdown

 * Watched the "Distributed High Performance Computing in Common Lisp" talk from [ELS 2016][] over breakfast.
 It would be really fun to try to get a GGP player running on an 11k-core supercomputer...
+* Got [Bones][] to run on ECL.
+I needed to hack [policy-cond][] to do it, but I talked to the ECL maintainer in IRC and hopefully I should be able to remove the hack in the future.